Atry/MIXIN/specification.md

 - **Mixin**: The fundamental building block in the MIXIN language.
 It represents a reusable unit that can contain properties, references, or scalar values.
 Mixins can be inherited, composed, and combined to form complex data structures and logic.

-- **Reference**: A mechanism for pointing to another mixin or module.
-References are represented as arrays of strings, indicating the path to the target mixin.
+- **Inheritances**: A mechanism for pointing to another mixin or module.
+An inheritance is represented as arrays of strings, indicating the path to the target mixin.
 They support both early and late binding.
+Inheritance in MIXIN is conflict-free, allowing multiple parent mixins to be combined without error.

 - **Property**: A named value within a mixin.
-Properties can be scalar values (e.g., strings, numbers) or references to other mixins.
+Properties are named mixins, containing scalar values (e.g., strings, numbers), inheritances to other mixins, or nested properties.
 Properties define the internal structure or behavior of a mixin.

-- **Inheritance**: The process by which a mixin includes the properties and behaviors of another mixin.
-Inheritance in MIXIN is conflict-free, allowing multiple parent mixins to be combined without error.

 - **Scalar Value**: A single, indivisible value within a mixin, such as a string, number, boolean, or null.
 Scalar values can be merged with other properties in a mixin.